 A basic and easy made with Jif peanut butter cookies recipe.
 What's a peanut butter cookie without that classic crisscross pattern!
-These cookies have just enough crumbly texture.
-An unfussy and fabulous cookie.
+These cookies are moist with just enough crumbly texture.
+An simple and fabulously easy cookie.

 Simple ingredients needed to make old fashioned peanut butter cookies.